-We collected our data in the fall of 2014 using a telephone survey carried out by Statistics Sweden.10 The survey was targeted at individuals, rather than households, and participation was not conditional on being the household's main financial decision maker.
-The sample is representative of the Swedish population age 25-7511 and it consists of 390 men and 454 women (46 and 54 percent, respectively); Table 1 in the online appendix reports mean values of the main variables in the sample.
+We collected our data in the fall of 2014 using a telephone survey carried out by Statistics Sweden.12 The survey was targeted at individuals, rather than households, and participation was not conditional on being the household's main financial decision maker.
+The sample is representative of the Swedish population age 25-7513 and consists of 390 men and 454 women (representing 46 and 54 percent of respondents in the sample, respectively); Table 1 in the online appendix reports mean values of the main variables in the sample.